skittleguy/Gwater2-But-More-Values/README.md

 TODO

 # Technical details
 Unlike most other Garry's mod addons, **GWater2** uses a binary module.
-The GLua API, although powerful, isn't able to do everything required to simulate and render fluid dynamics.\
+The GLua API, although impressive, isn't powerful enough to simulate and render fluid dynamics.

 Backend particle physics is calculated via [Nvidia FleX](https://github.com/NVIDIAGameWorks/FleX), a GPU accelerated particle system for liquids.\
 Custom shaders were created in HLSL, compiled using [ShaderCompile](https://github.com/SCell555/ShaderCompile), and are injected during runtime.

 TODO

 # Compilation
-This repository is set up with a [github actions](https://github.com/meetric1/gwater2/actions/workflows/windows.yml), which automatically compiles new modules for you.\
+This repository is set up with a [github actions](https://github.com/meetric1/gwater2/actions), which automatically compiles new modules for you.\
 Feel free to download new module versions from there

 > [!WARNING]